Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 ## Crashing on Startup

+### Can be caused by medal.tv clipping software

+Task-killing this program is the recommended advice before playing Wildlander, as on lower end PC’s it causes a CTD from the main menu.
+On higher end machines, it causes the ENB to have blinding sunlight and black water.

+Either way, support staff strongly advise that you do not have this running when starting Wildlander.

 ### Before main menu appears - no crash log, with a launcher error.

 If this is your first run, then it may be that the launcher installed an updated version of C++ and the PC requires a reboot.